Who’s a Learner

 What motivates the learner to explore?
 CURIOSITY

 We are born naturally curious.
-We test, try, observe, and question things within our environment in order to gain experiences that we’ll use in future learning.
+We test, we try, we observe and we question things within our environment in order to gain experiences that we’ll use in future learning.
 This happens for everyone regardless of age, gender, ethnicity, religion, or background.
 Each of us, then, IS born a learner.
 As long as we continue exploring our environment and gaining knowledge, we’re learners.

 When does one become a learner?